nick22dev/SQLiteQueryUtil/README.md

 Dependencies: libsqlite3.dylib

-(included in iOS framework in Xcode, select this lib from Xcode Project->Build Phases->Link Binary With Libraries)
+(libsqlite3 is included in Xcode's iOS distribution.
+Select this lib from Xcode Project->Build Phases->Link Binary With Libraries)

 example: select